Editorial style guide

 bisexual | See sexuality |

-black | See race and ethnicity |
+Black | See race and ethnicity |

-black, Asian and minority ethnic (BAME) |
+Black, Asian and minority ethnic |

-Spell out whenever space allows, rather than using BAME See also race and ethnicity |
+Write out in full, rather than using BAME Upper case 'Black' and 'Asian' See also race and ethnicity |

 black cab |